Morgan Reid: North Carolina Courage (2018)

 In January 2018, Reid was drafted in the fourth round (38th overall) of the 2018 NWSL College Draft.
 She failed to make an NWSL appearance for the Courage but did make substitute appearances in two friendlies against French Division 1 teams Paris Saint-Germain and Olympique Lyon as part of the 2018 Women's International Champions Cup.
 The Courage won the tournament.

 Orlando Pride (2019–2020)

 On April 4, 2019, Reid was traded to the Orlando Pride in exchange for a 2020 NWSL College Draft fourth round pick.
 She made her competitive professional debut on May 11, 2019, starting against Portland Thorns FC.
 She was waived at the end of the 2020 season having missed the year through injury and made available on the re-entry wire but was not picked up.

 Retirement

 In November 2022, Reid revealed she retired due to severe hip pain.
-Having been misdiagnosed on five separate occasions, she was finally diagnosed with a labral tear that required surgery after seeing a specialist at the American Hip Institute in Chicago.
+Having been misdiagnosed on five occasions, she was finally diagnosed with a labral tear that required surgery after seeing a specialist at the American Hip Institute in Chicago.